Justin-Tan/entropy-sgd-tf/README.md

 Both CIFAR-10/CIFAR-100 models are trained with the same hyperparameters and learning rate schedule specified in the original paper.
 The dataset is subjected to meanstd preprocessing and random rotations+reflections.
 Convergence when training on both datasets is compared with vanilla SGD and SGD with Nesterov momentum.
 The accuracy reported is the average of 5 runs with random weight initialization.

-Models trained without entropy-SGD are run for 200 epochs, models trained with entropy-SGD are run with L=20 for 10 epochs, with the hyperparameters specified under arXiv 1611.01838, 5.3.
+Models trained without entropy-SGD are run for 200 epochs, models trained with entropy-SGD are run with L=20 for 10 epochs, with the hyperparameters specified as in the CIFAR-10 run in the original paper.

 ### CIFAR-10
 ```